aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 ~~~
 as they should.

-With this we are done with the dependencies of the anchor files.
-Now,
+With this we are done with the dependencies of the anchor files have
-we need to relate the anchor files to each other depending on the
+with generated and included files.
+Now, we need to relate the anchor
-order in which the source files need to be compiled.
+files to each other according to the order in which the source files
+need to be compiled.

 ### Rule 5: the anchor of a source file depends on the anchors of all the non-intrinsic modules it uses